bel-caylor/google-sheets/README.md

 ## Security tips
 - Never commit secrets; rely on Script Properties or Worker secrets.
+- Populate `ALLOWED_EDITOR_EMAILS` in `src/constants.ts` and set the `EDITOR_SHARED_SECRET` Script Property to turn on the sample shared-secret editor gate.
 - If the standalone UI is public, add a lightweight bearer token (or origin check) in `src/http.ts`/`src/rpc.ts` before executing mutating calls.
 - The Cloudflare proxy can also enforce an origin allowlist via `ALLOWED_ORIGINS`.

+The sample view exposes a minimal "Editor access" panel so non-Sheets users can supply their email + shared code before saving data.
+Emails are stored in `localStorage` for convenience while the shared code is cleared after each save.
+Extend `requireEditor()` in `src/auth.ts` if you need per-user secrets or tighter policies.

 ## Customizing the template
 - Update `src/constants.ts` with sheet names/columns for your project.
 Add entries to `SHEET_SCHEMAS` so `runInitialSetup()` knows what to create.